 As a business owner it’s important to mitigate any personal risk when operating your company.
 Unfortunately for business credit cards, issuing banks will consider both your personal credit history as well as any associated with your business.
 Typically, startups and small businesses owners require personal credit scores of 720 or higher to qualify.

 If you’ve been in business for a while, make sure you provide a very detailed account of your past expenses.
 If you’ve been generally free of debt and on top of your payments then you’ll end up with great credit card payment terms.
-If your business has a history of late or missed payments, you’ll end up with unfavorable payment terms or no deal at all.
+Maybe your business has a history of late or missed payments, you’ll end up with unfavorable payment terms or no deal at all.

 2. Easier Accounting

 Business credit cards make for a much easier accounting experience.
 Make sure you are very disciplined on your spending.
 Make an effort to separate all personal spending from business expenditures.
 This will accomplish two things: give you a better idea on expense forecasting and allow you to write off business expenses for tax deductions.
 Writing off business expenses is a great way to save extra money come tax season.
 Make sure you’re well aware of the qualifications when deducting business expenses.

 If you own a larger organization and need to keep track of employee expenses, business credit cards are a great way to accomplish that.
 Rather than reimbursing each employee on a case by case basis, give them a credit card that they can use for all business related expenses.

 3. Rewards, Rewards, Rewards!

 One of the biggest perks of business credit cards are the rewards that come with spending.
 Generally, we spend exponentially more on business expenses than personal ones.
 That being said, rewards and points can really rack up.

 According to NerdWallet these are the best small business credit cards of 2016: